Flexberry/flexberry.github.io/pages/guides/ui-ux-guideline/uiuxg_error_forms.en.md

 ![An error page PGMU](/images/pages/guides/ui-ux-guideline/uiuxg_error_forms/1.png)

-The very form of the error must be in the lightbox (see Lightbox element) and differ from conventional forms of service, to be brief and informative — so the user will understand what went wrong.
+The very form of the error must be in the lightbox (see item [Lightbox](uiuxg_lightbox.EN.md)) and differ from conventional forms of service, to be brief and informative — so the user will understand what went wrong.
 It should contain the following elements:

 * Заголовок;
 * Text of the error.
 Need to show short cause of the error, and not technical сведения;